boldflight/BibleConverter/test_EPUB/output/Jeremiah.md

 it was for you to reject me, the Lord your God, to show no respect for me,” says the Sovereign Lord of Heaven’s Armies.

+### The Lord Expresses His Exasperation at Judah’s Persistent Idolatry

 [20] “Indeed, long ago you threw off my authority and refused to be subject to me.
 You said, ‘I will not serve you.’